addulac/phd/source/13_models.md

 ## Summary

-The chapter presented the mathematical framework underlying the latent variable model for complex networks.
-We recall some fundamental results of probability theory and exposed a flexible class of Bayesian nonparametric prior that will be use in later study.
-We also presented the class of latent variable studied, (Mixed-Membership model) that will be studied in the two next chapters and we provide a  modest literature survey.
-We finally presented the theoretical foundation (through representation theorem) that justify the construction and expose limitations of this class of model.
+The chapter presented the mathematical framework underlying the latent variable models for complex networks.
+We recalled some fundamental results and notions of probability theory and exposed a flexible class of Bayesian nonparametric priors.
+We also presented the class of latent variable models (Mixed-Membership model) that will be studied in the two next chapters and we provided a modest literature survey.
+We finally presented the theoretical foundation (through representation theorem) that justify the construction and expose the limitations of this class of model.